ampproject/amphtml/contributing/buildcop.md

 The AMP buildcop is responsible for ensuring that the [master build](https://travis-ci.org/ampproject/amphtml/branches) remains green.
 The AMP buildcop responsibility rotates between members of the community.

+Make sure you are a member of the [#contributing](https://amphtml.slack.com/messages/C9HRJ1GPN) channel on Slack while you are buildcop.
-If the build has been red for some time, please send a note to the [#contributing](https://amphtml.slack.com/messages/C9HRJ1GPN) channel on Slack if the issue is not already reported.
+- If the build has been red for some time, please send a note to the #contributing channel if the issue is not already reported.
+- Pay attention for reports of issues with the build that the community may send to this channel.
+(You may want to enable notifications for this channel while you are buildcop to make this easier.)

 ## Buildcop Tasks